Skip to main content

 AI Overview

-Generative AI (“GenAI”), for example, refers to digital tools – like OpenAI’s ChatGPT or Google’s Gemini – that can generate an increasingly broad range of content, including text, images, videos, audio, coding and more.
-They continuously learn and refine their outputs based on user interactions and the data used to program them.
+Generative AI (GenAI), for example, is a subset of AI that includes programs — like OpenAI’s ChatGPT or Google’s Gemini — that generate an increasingly broad range of content, including text, image, video, audio, code and more.
+They continually learn and refine their outputs based on user interactions and the data used to program them.

-Watch this short BBC video for an informative big-picture overview of AI:
+Watch this short BBC video for an informative intro to AI:

 Background and Context

-Advancements across AI are accelerating at a dizzying rate, with a variety of applications already available to assist with many Extension-related activities.
+Advancements in AI are accelerating at a dizzying rate, with many tools already available that can support Extension efforts across a variety of disciplines.

-Whether it’s developing crop and soil treatments, managing weeds, translating resources, planning personal nutrition, monitoring livestock health, identifying plants or creating everyday content, AI can play a key role in developing and delivering valuable resources for our stakeholders.
+Whether it’s developing crop and soil treatments, managing weeds, translating resources, planning personal nutrition, monitoring livestock health, identifying plants or creating everyday content — AI can enhance the way Extension professionals develop and deliver timely solutions to the people of North Carolina.

 Our goal is to share guidance that facilitates responsible, productive use of AI – specifically generative AI tools – among Extension experts at NC State.